Johann Heinrich Springorum

-A single baptismal record from St. Lambertus Church in Henrichenburg, in which Johannes Heinrich and his wife appear as grandparents and godparents, provides the only firm evidence linking him to his son Johann Joseph and to later generations, including the Amsterdam branch of the family.
-This isolated yet decisive record makes Johannes Heinrich a crucial connecting figure between the Reinhard Springorum lineage and its later descendants.
+A single baptismal record from St. Lambertus Church in Henrichenburg, in which Johann Heinrich and his wife appear as grandparents and godparents, provides the only firm evidence linking him to his son Johann Joseph and to later generations, including the Amsterdam branch of the family.
+This isolated yet decisive record makes Johann Heinrich a crucial connecting figure between the Reinhard Springorum lineage and its later descendants.

 Following the Trail of Johann Heinrich Springorum